mfsjr/manifold-dx/README.md

 # Manifold-dx for React

-Simplified state management, based on new approaches to providing unidirectional predictability, automatic / configurable
-mutation checking, type safety from TypeScript, and 'time-travel'.

-Ok, what are these so-called "new approaches"?
+The goal here is to provide Flux mechanics similar to those of Redux, while providing the ease of use of MobX.

+Using a TypeScript-first approach, we are able to accomplish these goals by using simple graph nodes that can store any kind of data and be nested to arbitrary depths.

+This combination allows us to eliminate the need for developers to write action types, actions, action creators, reducers and dispatchers, while retaining the advantages of actions, Flux and some aspects of time travel.

+So how does all this work?

-1. **You don't code actions or reducers, you call Action API's**
+1. **You don't code actions or reducers, you call Action Creator API's**

    The obvious advantages here are that developers don't have to code anything, and the API is fully tested.

-   Actions are implemented as pure invertible functions, so they may be performed, undone or redone easily, all through the API.
+   Actions are implemented as pure invertible functions, so they may be performed, undone or redone easily.
+Actions perform inserts, updates or deletions on the state object graph, which you can read directly since you have direct access to it.

    Another less obvious advantage is mutation detection.
 Since only the API changes state, out-of-the-box change detection catches any